coryshain/cdr/docs/source/config.rst

 - ``X_test``: ``str``; Path to test data (impulse matrix)
 - ``y_test``: ``str``; Path to test data (response matrix)

-Several DTSR utilities (e.g. for prediction and evaluation) are constructed to handle train, dev, and test partitions of the input data, but these partitions must be constructed in advance.
+Several DTSR utilities (e.g. for prediction and evaluation) are designed to handle train, dev, and test partitions of the input data, but these partitions must be constructed in advance.
 This package also provides a ``partition`` utility that can be used to partition input data by applying modular arithmetic to some subset of the variables in the data.
 For usage details run: